Manbir5/Co-op-Game-Generator-Online/README.md

 # Co-op-Game-Generator-Online

+A trial version can be seen on manbirsingh.ca

 This is the code for a website that generates a random co-op game after the user has selected their criteria.

 This is a web application that allows a user to select criteria on the home page.
 They can select the console type, the co-op type, and the genre they are looking for.
 After pressing submit, the web application will provide a game title that matches this criteria and a picture of the game.